JaneliaSciComp/SongExplorer/README.md

 ## Training a Classifier ##

-Once you have a few tens of examples for each word, it's time to train a classifier.
+Once you have a few tens of examples for each word, it's time to train a classifier and make some predictions.
 First, confirm that the annotations you just made were saved into an "-annotated.csv" file in the ground-truth folder.

     $ tree groundtruth-data
     groundtruth-data